Burning Archive is written by Jeff Rich, who is a Melbourne writer of poetry, essays, history and a new genre of prose art: the blog.

 You can read some of my more academic writing, from long ago, here, where I have saved my PhD and honours history theses from the oblivion of the burning archive.

 One chapter from my PhD found its way many years later into a history book prepared in 2006 to commemorate the 150th anniversary of the eight hour day in Melbourne,

 I have pursued a career of sorts since 1990 as a lowly under-castellan of a minor provincial government.
-Little traces of the wreckage of my glittering career have drifted to the shores of some more obscure search terms – my part in an early war on ice, my brief appearance in the hansard for the Senate when working on regional telecommunications, my tribute to the great scholar of alcohol, Robin Room, my role speaking on strategic issues for the not-for-profit sector, and more proudly, the paper I gave interpreting the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Little traces of the wreckage of my glittering career have drifted to the shores of some more obscure search terms – my part in an early war on ice, my brief appearance in the hansard for the Senate when working on regional telecommunications, my tribute to the great scholar of alcohol, Robin Room, my reflections on the fiasco of the Melbourne lock-out (liquor licensing), my role speaking on strategic issues for the not-for-profit sector, and more proudly, the paper I gave interpreting the Royal Commission into Institutional Responses to Child Sexual Abuse.